Higher Education Reform Package - Student Overview

 On 1 May 2017, the Australian Government announced a range of reforms to improve the higher education sector.
 These reforms affect many different aspects of study, from enrolment in different courses (including enabling, sub-bachelor and postgraduate courses), access to scholarships and loans, and repayment of HELP loans.
 The reforms will deliver a more sustainable sector, more choices for students and increase transparency and accountability in higher education.
 Some of these reforms may affect you, so please read the below information carefully.

 The Higher Education Support Legislation Amendment (A More Sustainable, Responsive and Transparent Higher Education System) Bill 2017 was introduced to Parliament on 11 May 2017, and was referred to the Senate Standing Committee on Education and Employment for inquiry on the same day.
-Inquiry submissions close on 8 June 2017, and the Senate Standing Committee is due to report on 9 August 2017.
+Inquiry submissions closed on 8 June 2017, and the Senate Standing Committee released its report on 9 August 2017.
 If you would like to read the full report, it is available here (opens in a new page).

 Improving the sustainability of higher education